stephskardal/rails_admin_import/README.md

   end

   def before_import_save(record)
-    # modify the record before it is saved but after all fields and associations have been imported
+    # called on the model before it is saved but after all fields and associations have been imported
+    # make final modifications to the record
     # throw :skip to skip importing this record
   end

   def after_import_save(record)
-    # post-process the model after it is saved
+    # called on the model after it is saved
+  end

+  def after_import_association_error(record)
+    # called on the model when an association cannot be found
+  end

+  def after_import_error(record)
+    # called on the model when save fails
+  end

+  def self.after_import
+    # called once on the model class after importing all individual records
   end
 end
 ```